Power amplifier classes: Additional classes

 Other amplifier classes are mainly variations of the previous classes.
 For example, class-G and class-H amplifiers are marked by variation of the supply rails (in discrete steps or in a continuous fashion, respectively) following the input signal.
 Wasted heat on the output devices can be reduced as excess voltage is kept to a minimum.
 The amplifier that is fed with these rails itself can be of any class.
 These kinds of amplifiers are more complex, and are mainly used for specialized applications, such as very high-power units.
 Also, class-E and class-F amplifiers are commonly described in literature for radio-frequency applications where efficiency of the traditional classes is important, yet several aspects deviate substantially from their ideal values.
 These classes use harmonic tuning of their output networks to achieve higher efficiency and can be considered a subset of class C due to their conduction-angle characteristics.

 Class E

 The class-E amplifier is a highly efficient tuned switching power amplifier used at radio frequencies.
 It uses a single-pole switching element and a tuned reactive network between the switch and the load.
 The circuit obtains high efficiency by only operating the switching element at points of zero current (on to off switching) or zero voltage (off to on switching) which minimizes power lost in the switch, even when the switching time of the devices is long compared to the frequency of operation.

-The class-E amplifier is frequently cited to have been first reported in 1975.
+The class-E amplifier is frequently cited to have been first reported in 1975 by Alan and Nathan Sokal.
 However, a full description of class-E operation may be found in the 1964 doctoral thesis of Gerald D. Ewing.
 Interestingly, analytical design equations only recently became known.